Freehold Attorneys Skilled In Alternative Dispute Resolution To Save You Time And Money

 New Jersey law defines mediation, also known as alternative dispute resolution, as an informal process conducted by a neutral third party designed to allow each party the opportunity to discuss their issues and reach a mutually acceptable agreement.
 The mediator must remain impartial and does not issue opinions or make decisions regarding the issues in conflict.
 Each party to the mediation must discuss and reach an agreement on their own under the management and moderation of the mediator.

 At Lomurro Law, we have three attorneys, Richard Sevrin, William M. Schreiber and Bettina Munson, with extensive mediation and arbitration experience, in addition to Honorable Norman J. Peer and Honorable Barnett Hoffman, retired Superior Court Judges, and John Kaye, a former Monmouth County prosecutor.
 Almost any type of legal dispute is eligible for mediation.
 Our team has significant experience mediating disputes involving:

 - Family law conflicts such as divorce, child custody and support, alimony and division of assets

 - Business associations, including dissolution and acquisitions and mergers

 - Construction contracts

-The mediation attorneys at Lomurro Law are well-known for our expertise throughout New Jersey because of our long-standing relationship with the court system and well-regarded reputation in the community.
-If you think your legal dispute may be a good fit for mediation, or have questions about the process, call 732-414-0300 or contact us online to discuss your case.
+The mediation attorneys at Lomurro Law are well-known for their expertise throughout New Jersey because of their long-standing relationship with the court system and well-regarded reputation in the community.
+If you think your legal dispute may be a good fit for mediation or have questions about the process, call 732-482-9285 or contact us online to discuss your case.